thanushree267/thanushree267/README.md

 ## 🧠 Projects I'm Proud Of

 - 📈 **Stock Market Price Prediction** – Built using R to model and forecast stock trends using historical data.
-- 🎥 **Teacher Facial Expression Detection** – Ongoing project using a raw dataset collected from scratch to analyze emotional cues in educational settings.
+- 🎥 **Teacher Facial Expression Detection** – Real time project using a raw dataset collected from scratch to analyze emotional cues in educational settings.
 - 🔥 **Smart Home & Security System** – IoT + AI solution for gas leaks, vehicle detection, and mall security.
 - 🎨 **Neural Style GAN** – Merged artistic styles from two artists to generate novel images.